ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 192.0.2.3 <--+   +--------+             +-------+   +---> 203.0.113.7

 ~~~
-{: #diagram-s2s title="Site-to-site VPN Example"}
+{: #diagram-s2s title="Site-to-Site VPN Example"}

 In this case, the client does not specify any scope in its request.
 The IP
 proxy assigns the client an IPv4 address (203.0.113.100) and a split-tunnel
 route to the corporate network (203.0.113.0/24).
 The client assigns the IP
 proxy an IPv4 address (192.0.2.200) and a split-tunnel route to the branch
 office network (192.0.2.0/24).
 This allows hosts on both networks to
-communicate with each other, and allows the IP proxy to perform maintenance on
+communicate with each other and allows the IP proxy to perform maintenance on
 legacy hosts in the branch office.
 Note that IP proxying endpoints will
 decrement the IP Hop Count (or TTL) when encapsulating forwarded packets, so
 protocols that require that field be set to 255 will not function.